 - Buys product with less packaging

-- Buy regular use products in bulk, e.g. tinned and jarred products.
+- Buy regularly use products in bulk, e.g. canned and jarred products.

 - Reuse shopping bags